Horb/aggr/README.md

 ## Usage

-Feed your data through a pipe or specify a flag using the `-f` flag.
+Feed your data through a pipe or specify a file using the `-f` flag.
 Provide a pattern `-p`.
 Your pattern must have the same number of fields and delimiter as your data.
 Possible fields for the pattern are:

 * key - the field should form part of your key
 * sum